Answers to Common Questions

 What is the difference between Colvera and carcinoembryonic antigen (CEA)?

-The CEA test measures the amount of a protein that may appear in the blood of a CRC patient.
-Although CEA has been used for over three decades to monitor patients for cancer relapse and spreading, the test is not positive in many patients with cancer and may yield false positive results that can be caused by smoking and other non-cancer conditions.
+CEA measures the amount of a protein that may appear in the blood of a patient with colorectal cancer.
+Although CEA has been used for over three decades to monitor patients, the test is not positive in many patients with cancer and may yield false positive results that can be caused by smoking and other non-cancer conditions.